Linus4/eldritchinstinct/main.typ

   [*5*], [Literature], [*10*], [Art], [*15*], [Self-Care], [*20*], [Gardening]
 )

-// I'm not sure what "14.
+// TODO I'm not sure what "14.
 Contemplate" and "16.
 Interest" are supposed to mean.

 === Motivation